robhorbury/git-branching-demo/README.md

 >[!IMPORTANT]
 > For this reason, it is best practice to **only** rebase local branches, or
 > feature branches that only you are working on.
-You should not rebase the main
+You should not rebase any
-> branch, or shared branches
+> branch upon which others have based their history.

 ### Dealing with conflicts